mailliwmogollon/core-code-from-scratch-mailliw-readme/README.md

 Follow up with the HTML course you started on Tuesday

-Remove All Exclamation Marks From The End Of Sentence exercise
+# Remove All Exclamation Marks From The End Of Sentence exercise

-Vowel Remover exercise
+# Vowel Remover exercise

-Rock Paper Scissors! exercise
+# Rock Paper Scissors! exercise

-Persistent Bugger exercise
+# Persistent Bugger exercise

+# Extra (It is not mandatory for the Readme) ⭐

+# Holiday VIII - Duty Free exercise

+function dutyFree(normPrice, discount, hol){

+  let numBot;

+  let save = normPrice * (discount/100)

+  numBot = hol / save;

+  return Math.floor(numBot);

+}